djraval/GPU-Cloud-Workspace/README.md

 - Docker installed on your machine.
 - A Tailscale account and an auth key.
 - Rclone configured for your cloud storage provider (SharePoint in this example).
-- **Important Note**: Ensure the CUDA version in the Dockerfile matches the CUDA version installed on your host machine.
-Mismatched versions can cause the build to fail.

 ### Setup